top of page

 • Misjudging your ex’s behavior and reacting poorly.

-• Carrying guilt, blame, or shame you didn’t earn.
+• Carrying guilt, blame, or shame that you didn’t earn.

 • Staying quiet to keep the peace.

-• Rushing ahead because pause feels like weakness.
+• Rushing to act because pausing feels like weakness.

-• Giving too much to prove you’re not the bad guy.
+• Giving too much to prove that you’re not the bad guy.

 Somebody told me that these were signs of maturity.
-Turns out, they were signs of burnout.
+In reality, they were signs of burnout.

 Coaching Over Confusion: Why the Right Guidance Matters

 Nobody’s saying guidance is bad.
-In fact, it’s necessary.
+In fact, it’s crucial.

-• It gives you calm, clear help when emotions are high.
+• It offers calm, clear help when emotions are high.

 • Separate your pain from your purpose.